 10) Explore More Than the Shore

 If you have a sunburn and need to spend a day inland, there are many attractions that will wear your kids right out.
-Adventure Island features adventure mini golf, an arcade, go karts, bumper boats and laser tag.
+Adventure Island features adventure mini golf, an arcade, go-karts, bumper boats and laser tag.
 They offer kiddie options to speed around the track, skipper their own ship or take to the skies in the amazing ‘Frog Hopper’.
 Waterville USA has both a water park and an amusement park with water slides, water play areas, the Gulf Coast’s fastest wooden roller coaster, mini golf, a huge game room, and the 2,500 square foot ‘House of Bounce’.
-The Alabama Gulf Coast Zoo is perfect place to get cuddly with wild animals.
+The Alabama Gulf Coast Zoo is a perfect place to get cuddly with wild animals.
 They offer up-close encounters with tiger cubs, baby kangaroos and baby lemurs.
 The zoo is also home to more than 500 other creatures, including monkeys, bears, lions and reptiles … OH MY!